soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 # Scenarios for supervision policies

-Supervision policies can assist your organization in several areas:
+Supervision policies can assist monitoring communications in your organization in several areas:

 - **Regulatory compliance**